KarelZe/edu/maschinelles-lernen/01_self_test.md

   \end{aligned}
   $$

-  Write down the Lagranian.
-Derive the optimal value for $$a$$ depending on your lagrangian multiplier. 🦧
+  Write down the Lagrangian.
+Derive the optimal value for $$a$$ depending on your Lagrangian multiplier. 🦧

 $$
 \begin{aligned}